 Sara came to Safe Harbor shelter after relocating to the area to complete substance abuse treatment.
-She was new to the area and ready for a fresh start.
 Sara was enrolled in The Salvation Army Employment Service Program shortly after checking in.
 She has a very expansive work history and was very ready to find work.
 She attended Job Leads and utilized job coaching with Employment Specialists.
 She was quickly able to find a possible position with a trucking company.
-Through support from her case manager, she was able to renew her expired driver

 The Food Pantry is open Monday-Thursday from 1:00 PM - 4:00 PM and is open to McLean County Residents.
 Clients can come once every 30 days and must bring a current piece of mail and photo ID.